 Hashtags and Location

 Using hashtags can help you expose your personal brand to large, targeted audiences.
 The hashtags you use increase the chances of people seeing your picture.
 To give you an idea, posts with at least 1 hashtag average 12.6% more engagement than posts without a hashtag.
 The same goes for location, as it will pull in people around the same location as your picture in their feed.
+Just make sure you spend time researching the popular and relevant hashtags for your brand and products.

 Instagram now allows you to promote pictures of your choice for limited campaigns.
 This is a strong tool for social selling as you’ll be able to personalize your Instagram Ad to your own specifications.
 For example, Instagram allows you to choose the audience type (age, country…), duration, destination and much more.
 An easy and great feature to use for social selling.